Credit Suisse

 Credit Suisse was founded in 1856 to fund the development of Switzerland's rail system.
 It issued loans that helped create Switzerland's electrical grid and the European rail system.
 In the 1900s, it began shifting to retail banking in response to the elevation of the middle class and competition from fellow Swiss banks UBS and Julius Bär.
 Credit Suisse partnered with First Boston in 1978 before buying a controlling share of the bank in 1988.
 From 1990 to 2000, the company purchased institutions such as Winterthur Group, Swiss Volksbank, Swiss American Securities Inc. (SASI), and Bank Leu.
-The biggest institutional shareholders of Credit Suisse include the Saudi National Bank (9.88%), the Qatar Investment Authority and BlackRock (about 5% each), Dodge & Cox, Norges Bank and the Saudi Olayan Group.